-First Semester Credits Second Semester Credits Writing: ENGL 100 or 101 Enroll in the appropriate English course as determined by your placement test or previous academic records in college-level work.
-3 Writing: ENGL 101 or 102 3 Choose one or two courses in: The Human Experience AND U.S. and World Cultures Please note that if you enroll in PSY 201-202, then shouldn't enroll in PSY 210 (and vice-versa).
+First Semester Credits Second Semester Credits Writing: ENGL 100 or 101Enroll in the appropriate English course as determined by your placement test or previous academic records in college-level work.
+3 Writing: ENGL 101 or 102 3 Choose one or two courses in: The Human Experience AND U.S. and World Cultures Please note that if you enroll in PSY 201-202, then you shouldn't enroll in PSY 210 (and vice-versa).
 PHIL 101 and 203 require a co-requisite of MATH 101 and ENG 101.
-3-6 Choose one or two courses in: The Human Experience AND U.S. and World Cultures 3-6 Quantitative and Symbolic Reasoning MATH 100A or 100B or 101 Enroll in the Math course as determined by your placement test or previous academic records in college-level work.
-3 Quantitative and Symbolic Reasoning 3 Choose at least one course from the Transfer Core Course List (found in the Transfer Guide of the Academic Advising section of the website) Ineligible for Investigation of the Natural World 3 Investigation of the Natural World BIO 101 and 101L or CHEM 101 and 101L (if co-requisites are met) OR choose ate least one course from the Transfer Core Courses List (if requirements are not met) 3-4 Foreign Language 3-4 Foreign Language 3-4
+3-6 Choose one or two courses in: The Human Experience AND U.S. and World Cultures 3-6 Quantitative and Symbolic Reasoning MATH 100A or 100B or 101 Enroll in the math course as determined by your placement test or previous academic records in college-level work.
+3 Quantitative and Symbolic Reasoning 3 Choose at least one course from the Transfer Core Course List Ineligible for Investigation of the Natural World 3 Investigation of the Natural World BIO 101 and 101 L or CHEM 101 and 101L (if co-requisites are met) OR choose at least one course from the Transfer Core Courses List (if requirements are not met) 3-4 Foreign Language 3-4 Foreign Language 3-4